-IC 443 - is a galactic supernova remnant that's also known as the Jellyfish Nebula or Sharpless 248 and is one of the best-studied examples of its type.
-The explosion is believed to have occurred sometime between 3,000 and 30,000 years ago, near the star eta (η) Gem.
+IC 443 - is a galactic supernova remnant, also known as the Jellyfish Nebula or Sharpless 248, and one of the best-studied examples of its type.
+The explosion is believed to have occurred sometime between 3,000 and 30,000 years ago, near the star eta (η) Geminorum.

-IC 444 - is a reflection nebula located just over 1 degree northeast of eta (η) Gem.
+IC 444 - is a reflection nebula located just over 1 degree northeast of eta (η) Geminorum.
 It shines at magnitude +7.0 and spans 8 x 4 arc minutes.
-One for larger scopes this low surface brightness nebula appears faint and irregular.
-Positioned off centre is star 12 Gem (mag. +7.0).
+One for larger scopes, this low surface brightness nebula appears faint and irregular.
+Positioned off centre is star 12 Geminorum (mag. +7.0).

 Geminids - is the richest annual meteor shower.
-Also known as the Winter Fireworks it usually peaks on evening of December 13th/14th when up to 120 meteors per hour can be seen.
-The August Perseids are the only other annual shower that's comparable in duration and numbers.
+Also known as the Winter Fireworks, it usually peaks on evening of December 13th / 14th when up to 120 meteors per hour can be seen.
+The August Perseids is the only other annual shower that is comparable in duration and numbers.